 - Scenario 3: If your Exchange account is deleted

 You can directly skip to the scenario that most closely represents your situation.
 Or else, carefully read the scenarios and follow the step-wise instructions to recover OST file data.

 Scenario 1: If you cannot access Exchange account and there is corruption issue in an OST file

 There may be situations when you cannot access the Exchange account due to server unavailability or crash.
 You want to access email data but the OST file is damaged (corrupted) or inaccessible.

-Well, since Offline Outlook Data Files (.ost) are copies of items stored on a mail server, you can re-create them to extract the mailbox data.
+Well, since Offline Outlook Data Files (.ost) are copies of items stored on a mail server, you can recreate OST file to fix the corruption issue.
 Detailed steps are as follows:

 Step 1: Close and exit from your Outlook account.

 Step 2: Open Control Panel, and click or double-click Mail.

 Note: Based on the version (32-bit or 64-bit) of the Microsoft Windows operating system you’re using, Mail may appear in different Control Panel locations.
 If you cannot find the Mail icon, simply type Mail in the Search box at the top of the Control Panel window.
 Or simply click ‘small icons’ from the ‘View by:’ drop-down list (which has Category selected by default), and you will be able to find the Mail icon.